Sewage Worker Saves Goldfish After it is Flushed Down the Toilet

 Jake added: “This is one lucky little fish.
 We just need to find a good home for him now.”

-Scottish public relations agency Holyrood Partnership provides strategic support to Scottish Water with its PR in Scotland.
+Scottish public relations agency Holyrood PR provides strategic support to Scottish Water with its PR in Scotland.
 More details are available from the Scottish Water press office